 First they must be nutritious; we avoid refined food.
-So there's no white Basmati rice, favoured though it is.
+So there is no white Basmati rice, favoured though it is.

 Secondly, it must be simple and quick to prepare.
-I certainly don't have the time, and I'm sure most of you reading this recipe don't either, to spend hours labouring in the kitchen.
+I certainly do not have the time, and I am sure most of you reading this recipe will not either, to spend hours labouring in the kitchen.

 And thirdly, the taste should be out of this world.
-Mind you, I believe we've been seduced into believing that we need eat only those meals that resonate strongly with our tongues.
+Mind you, I believe we have been seduced into believing that we need eat only those meals that resonate strongly with our tongues.